-My public dharma teachings are offered with an open hand in the tradition of dana.
+My dharma teachings are offered with an open hand in the tradition of dana.

 (What is dana, you ask?
 See below).

-PayPal: Please do not select "merchant," since a product shipping insurance fee will be deducted from your contribution.
+PayPal: Please select "personal," otherwise a product shipping insurance fee will be deducted from your contribution.

 BTC Address is 3PY96qPhfP8aq8bGYuDJs3xHs6Nniy2Lyu

-Through IMC contributions are anonymous.
-Please write in "Nikki Mirghafori" as the "Teacher Name" on the IMC form, so it is appropriately directed.
+Through IMC contributions are anonymous and tax deductible.
+Please write in "Nikki Mirghafori" as the "Teacher Name" on the IMC form.

 Not surprisingly, scientific studies support a link between (targeted) generosity and happiness, physical and emotional health, and reduction in anxiety.